Crazy Arms

-"Crazy Arms" is an American country song which was a career-making hit for Ray Price.
-The song, released in May 1956, went on to become a number 1 country hit that year, establishing Price's sound, and redefining honky-tonk music.
-It was Price's first No. 1 hit.

-The song was published in 1949 by pedal steel player Ralph Mooney and Charles "Chuck" Seals.
+"Crazy Arms" is an American country song, which was a career-making hit for Ray Price.
+The song, released in May 1956, went on to become a number-one country hit that year, establishing Price's sound, and redefining honky-tonk music.
+It was Price's first number-one hit.
+The song was written in 1949 by pedal steel player Ralph Mooney and Charles "Chuck" Seals.
+In 1999, "Crazy Arms" by Ray Price was inducted into the Grammy Hall of Fame.

 Background

 "Crazy Arms" first appeared in the style of a traditional country ballad.
 Ralph Mooney wrote the song in 1949 with Chuck Seals, at a time when he was playing in Wynn Stewart's band on the West Coast.

-"When I was about twenty-two years old, I was a heavy drinker," Mooney wrote.
+"When I was about 22 years old, I was a heavy drinker," Mooney wrote.
 "My wife and I and our baby girl lived in Las Vegas, Nevada, in 1949.
 Each night at the club where I played steel guitar, I would get so drunk that I almost had to crawl home.
 I never drank in the daytime.
-One day my wife and I were uptown shopping and I ran into a musician friend who invited me to have a drink and I did.
+One day, my wife and I were uptown shopping, and I ran into a musician friend who invited me to have a drink and I did.
 That was all my wife could take of my drinking, so she left me and went home to her mama in Los Angeles.
 After she left on the bus, I sat down with my guitar and wrote 'Blue ain't the word for the way that I feel, and a storm is brewing in this heart of mine.'
 I wrote the whole song in a few minutes.
 I went back to Los Angeles to get my wife back a few days later."